-BACHELOR OF SCIENCE DEGREE WITH AN EMAJOR IN CRIMINAL JUSTICE -ONLINE

-The Bachelor of Science with a major in criminal justice is an eMajor collaborative degree program with Dalton State College, and all classes are online.
+BACHELOR OF SCIENCE DEGREE WITH AN eMAJOR IN CRIMINAL JUSTICE -ONLINE program with Dalton State College, and all classes are online.
 This program is specifically designed to meet the needs of adult learners, military students, working adults and returning students seeking degree completion.
 The B.S. with a major in Criminal Justice prepares individuals for career success in the field of criminal justice by providing students with a foundation of the knowledge, principles, theories, and functions common to the American Criminal Justice system.